AMSP-04/NETN-TMR/NETN-TMR.md

 ```

-1. Send a `AcquireModellingResponsibility` interaction with reference to the entity and the acquiring federate (Federate 1).
+1. Send an `AcquireModellingResponsibility` interaction with references to the entity and the acquiring federate (Federate 1).
 2. If required, use the HLA service `Attribute Ownership Acquisition` to request ownership of relevant attributes for the referenced entities.
 3. The federate currently owning a requested attribute (Federate 2) receives a `Request Attribute Ownership Release` callback.
 4. Release the attribute using the `Attribute Ownership Divestiture If Wanted` HLA service.
 5. The HLA callback `Attribute Ownership Acquisition Notification` indicates a successful attribute ownership transfer.
 6. After a successful transfer, update the `FederateApplication` attribute of the transferred entities to reference the new federate application that received the modelling responsibility.
-7. Send a `SMC_Response` interaction indicating the successful completion of the entity action.
+7. Send an `SMC_Response` interaction indicating the successful completion of the entity action.

 ## Unsuccessful Transfer

-If an ownership release of a required attribute is denied, the transfer is cancelled and the acquiring federate shall update the `AllocatedFederate` attribute to represent the federate with primary modelling responsibility.
+If an ownership release of a required attribute is denied, the transfer is cancelled, and the acquiring federate shall update the `AllocatedFederate` attribute to represent the federate with primary modelling responsibility.

 ``` mermaid
 sequenceDiagram